-Ben Nevis is the highest peak in Scotland (the whole of Britain, while we’re at it), offering a serious mountaineering experience without even having to set foot on a plane.
+Ben Nevis is the highest peak in Scotland and Britain's tallest mountain over all, offering a serious mountaineering experience without even having to set foot on a plane.
 But how do you go about getting the Scottish peak under your belt?

-We’ve put together your ultimate adventure guide to climbing Ben Nevis – from how to get there and what to take, to the specific routes to follow.
-Now you’ve got no excuse not to rise to the challenge.
+We've put together your ultimate guide on how to climb Ben Nevis – from how to get there and what to take, to the specific routes to follow.
+Now you've got no excuse not to rise to the challenge.

 Ok, look.
 We're not pretending that it's Everest, but with a summit 1,345 metres above sea level, you still get plenty of bang for your buck when climbing Ben Nevis.
 And just because it's in Scotland, don't assume it isn't one hell of a challenge: depending on the route it can be a real beast, especially in winter.